Maple-Lazuli/satnogs-webscraper/README.md

 telemetry from small cubesats that emit telemetry signals in UHF and VHF.
 The data collected by the SatNOGS community is very high quality and could be a boon for data science projects.

-This project is a webscraper that the scrapes data off of the public facing website and aggregates the data into pandas dataframe for data science applications.
+This project is a webscraper the scrapes data off of the public facing website and aggregates the data into pandas dataframe for data science applications.

 ## Setup